 Strata Global

-Geogrids vs. Geotextiles: Choosing the Right Geosynthetic
+Geogrids vs. Geotextiles: Choosing the right geosynthetic

 Geogrid vs. Geotextile

+Civil engineers are the ones responsible for deciding which category of geosynthetics to use in their projects, as each material has specific properties tailored for certain purposes.
 Geogrids are polymeric grids in uniaxial and biaxial configurations.
-Strength characteristics of each configuration are bound in the direction of the grid’s opening.
+Strength characteristics of each configuration are concentrated in the principal direction(s) of the ribs.
 Their main function is reinforcement.
 The open mesh structure allows it to infill with the soil, making it a composite system of increased load-bearing capability.
 A quality like this makes geogrids very suitable for applications that include the reinforcement of weak soils, support of retaining walls, and the stabilization of slopes.

-StrataTex HSR™ knitted geogrids by Strata Global
+StrataTex HSR™ knitted geotextile by Strata Geosystems

-StrataTex HSR™ knitted geogrids by Strata Global
+StrataTex HSR™ knitted geotextile by Strata Geosystems

 What are the advantages of using geogrids?

-1. Slope stabilisation and erosion protection:
+1. Slope stabilization and erosion protection:

-2. Surface stabilisation:
+2. Surface stabilization:

 3. Soil retention on steep slopes: